yogihybo/EX-T3-WiFi/README.md

 ### 🚂 Navigation & Tabs
 The interface is split into four primary tabs anchored to the bottom of the screen:
-- **Locomotive**: Drive your trains with a touch speedometer, toggle F0-F28 functions, and swap active locos quickly.
+- **Locomotive**: Drive your trains with a touch speedometer, toggle function buttons, and swap active locos quickly.
 - **Accessories**: Fast-access control to toggle layout turnouts and accessories using their DCC address.
 - **Power**: Control and monitor the DCC-EX Command Station track power (Main, Prog, Join).
 - **Settings**: Configure WiFi connections, screen brightness, rotation, touch calibration, and more.